Michael Maranda

 2008

-• “Less is More: The Poetics of Erasure,” Simon Fraser University Art Gallery.
-(Vancouver BC) forthcoming
+• “Less is More: The Poetics of Erasure,” Simon Fraser University Art Gallery (Vancouver BC), curated by Bill Jeffries

-• “Section Label Project,” Monkey's Paw books.
-(Toronto) forthcoming
+• “Section Label Project,” Monkey’s Paw bookshop (Toronto ON)

-• “The Inarticulate Mark,” Type Books, as part of the Scream festival.
-(Toronto)
+• “The Inarticulate Mark,” Type Books (Toronto ON), part of the Scream festival

-• “Not Quite How I Remembered It,” The Powerplant.
-(Toronto) ongoing
+• “Not Quite How I Remember It,” The Powerplant (Toronto ON), curated by Helena Reckitt

 2007